What is it?

 - Liver scarring (cirrhosis).
 People with liver cirrhosis are more likely to develop an infection called spontaneous bacterial peritonitis, or SBP.
 Early research shows that taking a combination probiotic containing Bacillus coagulans and other bacteria three times daily, along with the drug norfloxacin, does not decrease a person's risk of developing SBP.

 - Diarrhea.
-Early research in babies 6-24 months of age with diarrhea shows that taking Bacillus coagulans twice daily for up to 5 days does not decrease the duration, frequency, or quantity of diarrhea.
+Early research in babies 6-24 months of age with diarrhea shows that taking Bacillus coagulans for up to 5 days doesn't alleviate diarrhea.
+But taking Bacillus coagulans does seem to improve diarrhea and stomach pain in adults.

-- Diarrhea in children caused by a certain virus (rotavirus).
+- Diarrhea caused by rotavirus.
 Early research in newborn babies shows that taking Bacillus coagulans daily for one year decreases the child's risk of developing rotavirus diarrhea.

 - Gas (flatulence).
 Early evidence in people who have gas after eating shows that taking a specific combination supplement containing Bacillus coagulans and a blend of enzymes daily for 4 weeks does not improve bloating or gas.

-- Growth of bacteria in the intestine.
+- Excessive growth of bacteria in the small intestines.
 Early evidence shows that using a specific probiotic product (Lactol, Bioplus Life Sciences Pvt.
 Ltd.) containing Bacillus coagulans and fructo-oligosaccharides daily for 15 days of every month for 6 months might modestly decrease stomach pain and gas in people with potentially harmful bacteria in the intestine.

 - Rheumatoid arthritis (RA).
 Early research shows that taking Bacillus coagulans daily for 60 days in addition to normal treatment can reduce pain, but does not reduce the number of painful or swollen joints in people with RA.
 Bacillus coagulans also does not improve the ability to perform activities of daily living in people with RA.

-- Serious infection of the intestines (necrotizing enterocolitis).
+- A serious intestinal disease in premature infants (necrotizing enterocolitis or NEC).
 Babies that are born very early or with a very low weight are at a higher risk of developing a serious infection in the intestines called necrotizing enterocolitis.
 Early research in these babies shows that taking Bacillus coagulans daily until leaving the hospital does not prevent necrotizing enterocolitis or death.
 However, taking Bacillus coagulans does increase the number of babies that are able to tolerate food.

 - Cancer prevention.